Social Work Votes

 Election Day Mobilization Project: Call 2 Action

-This Election Day, the Wayne State University SW Votes Campaign is calling Social Workers to action!
-On November 3rd, we are coordinating Social Work students, faculty and staff volunteers to place voting reminder calls for every Social Work student.
-We must ensure that all of our students have their voices heard this Election Day, therefore we are calling each and every one of them "2 Action!
+The Wayne State University SW Votes Campaign called social workers to action on Election Day 2020.
+On November 3rd, they coordinated Social Work students, faculty and staff volunteers to place voting reminder calls for every Social Work student.
+They ensured that all of our students had their voices heard on Election Day.

-Phone banking will take place all day, and is super easy to do.
-Simply RSVP for this Election Day Mobilization Project: Call 2 Action event and project coordinator Andre Iadipaolo will be in touch with your assignment.
-This half-hour kick-off Zoom event will get people trained and fired up.
-Calls can be made from morning to early evening on Election Day, so no matter what your availability is, we hope you can come get out the vote!
+Phone banking took place all day, and was super easy to do.
+A half-hour kick-off Zoom event got people trained and fired up.
+Calls were made from morning to early evening on Election Day.

 In the past, our students worked with NASW-Michigan in getting students and the people we work with in field agencies registered to vote, but today we shift to mobilization thanks to same-day registration.
 SW Votes provides an opportunity for our students and the Warrior community to come together and ensure that all Detroit voices are heard this election day. - Richard Smith, Associate Professor

 The Wayne State School of Social Work hosted the fall 2020 Campaign School: Protecting the Right to Vote scheduled on Saturday, September 26, 2020 from 10 am to 2 pm.
 As we enter this critical election season, communities across the country face intentional voter suppression.
 From county red-tape to federal practices, voters face many obstacles to have their voices heard.
 Yet no profession is better suited to protect the vote than social work!